Enterprise Collaboration

 Method Overview

-CCH operates through studio-based environments where material interaction, time constraints, and structural decision-making create conditions for observable cognitive processes.
+CCH operates through structured studio-based environments where material interaction, time constraints, and decision-making create observable cognitive processes.

 Typical participants include: